 Lab reports should be submitted as pdf files no later than 11:59 pm on Sunday of the 2-nd week for each experiment (that is the day preceding the next Lab work).
 There will be a reduction in the grade of 10% per day for late submissions.
-A team of two students does each experiment, however each student writes his/her own report (data may be shared).
+A team of two students will be assigned for each experiment, however each student writes his/her own report (data may be shared).